 The paper found that the Bitfinex exchange used the Tether cryptocurrency (which it owns) to create fake demand for Bitcoin.
 The exchange would buy up the available Bitcoin using Tether, and the more Tether that entered the system, the higher the price of Bitcoin would rise, “similar to the inflationary effect of printing additional money.”

 Many cryptocurrency traders and enthusiasts expressed concern at the addition of Bitcoin futures trading at the Chicago Board Options Exchange (Cboe) and Chicago Mercantile Exchange (CME).
-Like the allegations against Bitfinex (which, along with Tether, has run into difficulties in recent months), there is no specific proof against Cboe or CME.
+As the allegations against Bitfinex (which, along with Tether, ran into difficulties), there is no specific proof against Cboe or CME.
 Just a whole lot of frantic (read: toxic) trading every time a major Bitcoin futures contract comes to its end.

 Adding to that, the US Commodity Futures Trading Commission (CFTC) agrees that something might have been going on behind the scenes.
 The CFTC demanded comprehensive trading data from Bitstamp, Coinbase, itBit, and Kraken crypto-exchanges.
 Why those exchanges specifically?
 They form the base of the Bitcoin futures price listed by the CME.

 Unfortunately, Bitcoin and cryptocurrency prices aren’t so removed from the world of fiat currency in that regular people can be deeply affected by much larger forces, which is one of the main issues facing Bitcoin and cryptocurrency users.

 3. Reserve Currency